ChinmayeChinnappa/ChinmayeChinnappa/README.md

 PROJECTS

-Exploratory Data Analysis on Apple App Store Dataset from Kaggle (View) Cleaned & analyzed data for 1.2M+ apps data containing 21 columns using Pandas Created visualizations (WordCloud, Histogram,Funnel, pie charts etc.) using Seaborn, matplotlib & Plotly Discovered that most popular developers, app category, app type and rating pattern.
+Exploratory Data Analysis on Apple App Store Dataset from Kaggle:

+Cleaned & analyzed data for 1.2M+ apps data containing 21 columns using Pandas Created visualizations (WordCloud, Histogram,Funnel, pie charts etc.) using Seaborn, matplotlib & Plotly Discovered that most popular developers, app category, app type and rating pattern.

-Bookshop Analysis Using Excel and Tableau (View) Analyzed the dataset of 59 books containing different sheets using Pivot Tables, Vlookup in Excel Loaded the dataset in tableau and created a dashboard having map, bar plot, packed bubbles etc Discovered that the most popular book by sales and  ratings is “The Mallemarorking”.
+Bookshop Analysis Using Excel and Tableau:

+Analyzed the dataset of 59 books containing different sheets using Pivot Tables, Vlookup in Excel Loaded the dataset in tableau and created a dashboard having map, bar plot, packed bubbles etc Discovered that the most popular book by sales and  ratings is “The Mallemarorking”.

-Used Car Price Prediction using Machine Learning (View) Worked with “uncovering-factors-that-affect-used-car-prices” from Kaggle containing 371k rows with 21 categories Created and trained a Machine model using Ridge Regression, Random Forest and Gradient Boosting.
+Used Car Price Prediction using Machine Learning:

+Worked with “uncovering-factors-that-affect-used-car-prices” from Kaggle containing 371k rows with 21 categories Created and trained a Machine model using Ridge Regression, Random Forest and Gradient Boosting.
 Obtained Training RMSE : 3016, Validation RMSE : 3474, Test RMSE : 3590 on dataset, After experimenting with 4 sets of hyperparameters.